 Civil Legal Advice (CLA)

-You could get free, confidential advice from CLA as part of legal aid.
-If you are in England or Wales.
+You could get free, confidential advice from CLA as part of legal aid (England and Wales only).

-If you are eligible, you can get help from CLA for problems such as:
+Those eligible can get help with problems such as:

 Citizens Advice Bureau (CAB)

-CAB can help clients who need extra support for financial services.
+CAB can help people who need extra support for financial services.
 They offer:

 • Face to face advice